EmeryJakab/coding_better_faster/Schedule.md

 ## Workshop Schedule

 ### 9:00 - 9:30: Introductions
-- Participants introduce themselves: name, job, an R project they've built or want to build.
+- Participants introduce themselves: name, job, an R/python project they've built or want to build.
+- Poll: How many people are using LLMs, how many people use git, docker (https://app.sli.do/event/keqyuyGKeHT5ypDdqunYeq)

 ### 9:30 - 10:00: What is Clean Code (Benjy)